 Pairing your meter with the app is simple and fast using Bluetooth, and allows you to back up, store, and share your readings with your healthcare provider.
-The app automatically calculates your glucose-ketone index (GKI) and you can also custom sort data, review past results, or download your results in CSV file format, or share your readings with your healthcare professional.
+The app automatically calculates your glucose-ketone index (GKI) and you can also custom sort data, view graphs and trends, review past results, download your results in CSV file format, or share your readings with your healthcare professional.

 Register for MyMojoHealth cloud connect on the app for unlimited secure data storage.

-Explore some of the app integrations like Apple Health and Cronometer.
+Explore some of the app integrations like Apple Health, Carb Manager, and Cronometer.